allthingsclowd/VaultEnterprisePerformanceClusterDemo/README.md

 ## description

 This projects uses LXD to create containers.

-To virtual boxes are created each with the one of following configurations to represent a DC
+Two virtual boxes are created, each one with the following configurations to represent a DC

 DC01
 ```